juanelas/bigint-crypto-utils/docs/API.md

 **`Throws`**

-bitLength MUST be > 0
+RangeError if bitLength < 1

 #### Parameters